canonical/operator/docs/howto/manage-resources.md

 Because resources are defined in a charm’s `charmcraft.yaml`, they are intrinsically linked to a charm.
 As such, there is no need to register them separately in Charmhub.
 Other charms may have resources with the same name, but this is not a problem; references to resources always contain the charm name and resource name.
 -->

-In your charm's `src/charm.py` file, use Ops to fetch the path to the resource and then manipulate it as needed.
+In your charm's `src/charm.py` file, use `ops` to fetch the path to the resource and then manipulate it as needed.

 For example, suppose your `charmcraft.yaml` file contains this simple resource definition: